 Then I got lost in a terrible economy and resurfaced in another country, years later.
-Today, I'm proud to be an integral part of a boutique digital marketing agency based in London, as a copywriter and content writer.
-But, most importantly, I am now writing feverishly: short stories of the fiction genre (mostly fantasy and Sci-Fi), the occasional article and, most importantly, my first novel.
+For about a year, I was an integral part of a boutique digital marketing agency based in London, as a copywriter and content writer.

-I currently have two major novel projects unfolding, actually, but only one made the cut as the honourable "first".
+I currently have two major novel projects of my own unfolding, on top of that, but only one made the cut as the honourable "first".
 The other one sits quietly with a detailed mind-map, complete structure and half-written chapter for now, waiting for its turn.
+I'm also slowly, but surely, developing a graphic novel project, a TV series script and a podcast, because why the hell not?
 I post plenty of excerpts from my ongoing novel work here, so do enjoy all the Lilith-related posts, and don't be shy to leave some feedback, like the hell out of and share these little gems like there's no tomorrow.
 Nothing makes me write better than some constructive critique and well-earned fandom.

 Enjoy every second you spend here and, don't forget: We're all entitled to our own opinions, but not our own facts.